ebzzry/ebzzry.github.io/ugarit.md

 <center>2014-02-21 12:07:18</center>

-How many times have we experienced hindsight, after a catastrophic event has happened? how many times have we told ourselves that had we created backups of our precious data, we wouldn't be in that dire situation, pulling our hairs out like a maniac?
+How many times have you experienced hindsight, after a catastrophic event has happened? how many times have you told yourself that had you created backups of your precious data, you wouldn't be in that dire situation, pulling your hair out, like a rabid maniac?

 Most of us have been there — we lost our precious files due inadvertent causes.
 We lost them because of disk crash, data